git-town/git-town/website/install.md

 #### Install autocompletion

-- check instructions from: `git town completion --help`
+- follow instructions given by `git-town help completions`

 #### Notifications about new releases